 Every Director shall be entitled under the Company's Articles to be indemnified out of the assets of the Company against all losses or liabilities incurred or sustained by him or her as a Director in defending any proceedings, whether civil or criminal, in which judgment is given in his or her favour, or in which he or she is acquitted.
-Such provision was in force since the adoption of the Articles upon the Listing Date and remains in force as at the date of this annual report.
+Such provision was in force since the adoption of the Articles on 25 October 2017 (the "Listing Date") and remains in force as at the date of this annual report.